Geoff-Goodwin-Dev/Table-AR/README.md

 * Mobile (iphone) experience on Chrome is currently under review to resolve known gaps

-* For any questions, comments, or suggestions; please feel to reach out via Github or via email to [ggoodwin.dev@gmail.com](mailto:ggoodwin.dev@gmail.com)
+* For any questions, comments, or suggestions; please feel to reach out via Github or via email to <a href="mailto:ggoodwin.dev@gmail.com">ggoodwin.dev@gmail.com</a>